MicrosoftDocs/win32/desktop-src/WsdApi/excludeimport.md

 # excludeImport element

-Prevents the generation of import statements for specified targets named in a &lt;wsdl:import&gt; element in a WSDL file.
+Prevents the generation of import statements for specified targets named in a <wsdl:import&gt; element in a WSDL file.
 This can be used to keep WsdCodeGen from importing well-known targets, such as the WS-Addressing and WS-Eventing specifications, even though these targets are referenced in the WSDL.

-The value of this element must be set to the namespace named in the &lt;wsdl:import&gt; element to exclude.
+The value of this element must be set to the namespace named in the <wsdl:import&gt; element to exclude.

 ## Usage